giant robots smashing into other giant robots

 git rebase upstream/master

-If you also have commit rights to the upstream repo, you can create a local upstream branch and do work that will go upstream there.
+If I also have commit rights to the upstream repo, I can create a local upstream branch and do work that will go upstream there.

 git checkout -b upstream upstream/master